gebeyehu08/Objective_Data-analytics-python/bach/docs/source/example-notebooks/explore-data.rst

   DataFrame.
 * `session_hit_number`: an incremented integer ID for each hit in the session, ordered by moment.

+Besides these 'standard' columns, additional columns that are extracted from the global contexts are in the DataFrame.
+In this case these columns are:

+* `application`.
+* `path`.

 .. admonition:: Reference
 	:class: api-reference